Cohomology of the moduli of Higgs bundles via positive characteristic: Reduction to positive characteristic

-parameterizing $t$-connections.
-In the coprime case $(r,dp)=1,$ \cite{dCZ} shows that: this is a smooth family over $\BA_t^1$; the fiber of $\tau$ over $t= 0 \in \BA_t^1$ recovers (\ref{3.2(1)}); the fiber over $t= 1$ recovers (\ref{3.2(2)}), post-composed with the natural morphism between the Hitchin bases $A(C^{(1)}_p) \xrightarrow{\simeq} A(C_p)$; this latter is identified with the relative Frobenius of $A(C_p)$.
-See \cite{dCZ0, dCZ} for details.
+parameterizing $t$-connections; this was constructed in \cite{LP} in the degree 0 case and was extended to the case of $(n, dp)=1$ by \cite[Proposition 3.1]{dCZ}.
+More precisely, it was shown in \cite{dCZ} that $\tau$ is a smooth family over $\BA_t^1$; the fiber of $\tau$ over $t= 0 \in \BA_t^1$ recovers (\ref{3.2(1)}); the fiber over $t= 1$ recovers (\ref{3.2(2)}), post-composed with the natural universal homeomorphism between the Hitchin bases $A(C^{(1)}_p) \xrightarrow{\simeq} A(C_p)$; this latter can be identified with the relative Frobenius for the Hitchin base $A(C_p)$ \cite[Lemma 4.3]{dCZ0}.